multi-coop/datami-website-content/texts/blog/en/posts/how-it-works.md

 ## Contribute anonymously (if you feel a bit shy)

-Gitribute uses the [tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) system provided by Github or Gitlab to "commit" and contribute to some data stored on one of those git providers.
+Vizboard uses the [tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) system provided by Github or Gitlab to "commit" and contribute to some data stored on one of those git providers.

-To avoid asking to your grandpa' or your grandma' to create an account on those providers, and even worse to avoid asking them to create their own personal tokens, **Gitribute uses a default "ghost user token" (or your own)**.
+To avoid asking to your grandpa' or your grandma' to create an account on those providers, and even worse to avoid asking them to create their own personal tokens, **Vizboard uses a default "ghost user token" (or your own)**.

 If you want anonymous contribution onto your data with Vizboard, it is necessary to set your repo and related branches on Github or Gitlab for this "ghost user"'s actions (GET, PUT, POST).